 A few months ago, 85% of the nation’s motorcoach fleet lay around collecting dust.
-As noted in a former installment of National Bus Trader (see https://transalt.com/article/motorcoach-survival-in-the-age-of-covid-19-part-3-the-end-of-charter-and-tour-service-for-now/), the fat charter and tour sectors of yesteryear are gone – at least for some time.
+As noted in a former installment of National Bus Trader (see Motorcoach survival in the age of covid: the end of charter and tour service for now), the fat charter and tour sectors of yesteryear are gone – at least for some time.
 If ridership on the mode (transit) transporting our tired, poor and huddled masses has shrunk by 10 percent in each of the two years preceding COVID-19, one can expect far fewer motorcoach joyrides.

 As we struggle to bounce back, limited stimulus funds notwithstanding, it would help to know what we are in for.
 Reducing bloated public sector transportation costs are likely a part of that future.
 In response, private contracting should explode.
 But this does not mean the operating environment will be rosy, or even coherent.